dret/lectures/api-days-singapore-2024/masterclass-questions.md

  - Build it according to an approved blueprint and train teams to use it right.
  - *Build it incrementally, treat it as a product, and listen to the platform users.*
  - Build it based on inputs from the centralized IT team because they know best which features it should have.

+- What is the main purpose of the CNCF Platform Engineering Maturity Model?
+ - Giving you simple instructions to follow when it comes to building a platform.
+ - *Giving you a model that helps you to improve according to your current state and needs.*
+ - Giving you metrics where for all aspects the goal is to reach the maximum.